-Management of pipeline contractors who complete the capital pipeline improvement projects generally falls to the Construction Services group within PM&E. In FYB15, Staff was doubled for a total of 10 full time equivalents in the Construction Services group.
+Management of pipeline contractors who complete the capital pipeline improvement projects generally falls to the Construction Services group within PM&E. In FYB15, Staff was doubled for a total of 10 full time equivalents in the Construction Services group and has since added 2 additional staff for a total of 12 full time equivalents.
 The D&C Department and other sections within PME such as Engineering and GIS provide significant support for the projects ultimately implemented by Construction Services.